chandraprakashdwivedi/openstack-helm-installation/Readme.md

 Login as root

+First of all run this script to clone the openstack-helm git repos

+openstack-helm-repos.sh  <br/>

 ## Installation of single node
 https://docs.openstack.org/openstack-helm/latest/install/developer/kubernetes-and-common-setup.html

-Copy these scripts inside "openstack-helm" directory and execute one by one
+After that Copy these scripts inside "openstack-helm" directory and execute one by one

 Sequence of execution:

-openstack-helm-repos.sh  <br/>
 deploy-kubernetes.sh	 <br/>
 install-helm.sh	  <br/>
 ingress-controller.sh  <br/>